Vegetarian or Vegan Baked Potatoes With Apple.

 Potatoes are cheap and healthy, they are also rich in complex carbohydrates, so they help to keep you feeling fuller for longer making it easier to resist snacking between meals.
-They also contain a surpringly high level of immune boosting vitamin C, vitamin B and minerals such as potasium, magnesium and iron.
-Recent scientific research points to the humble potato containing blood pressure lowering molecules called Kukoamines too.
+They also contain a surprisingly high level of immune-boosting vitamin C, vitamin B and minerals such as potassium, magnesium and iron.
+Recent scientific research points to the humble potato containing blood pressure lowering molecules called kukoamines too.
 So they can save you money and help to keep you healthy too.

-There are sixty different types of vitamines and phytochemicals in potato skin, so cooking them whole and eating the skin as well as the flesh is the best way to reap all of the benifits from this delicious tasting tuber.
+There are sixty different types of vitamins and phytochemicals in potato skin, so cooking them whole and eating the skin as well as the flesh is the best way to reap all of the benefits from this delicious tasting tuber.

 My family all love baked potatoes and I’ve found a good way to fancy them up a bit is by adding some apple, onion and cheese and then twice baking them.
 This recipe for baked potatoes with apple is very easy to make and tastes delicious.